chrisvanmeer/vault-dynamic-secrets/README.md

 ## Azure

+### Schematic overview

 ![Schematic overview Azure](img/schematic-overview-azure.png)

+### Assumptions

+- You have a valid Azure subscription
+- You have valid Azure credentials with enough rights (or for admin consent, you know how to go to)
+- You have set the appropriate `ARM_` environment variables for Azure
+- You have a Vault up and running
+- You have set the appropriate `VAULT_` environment variables for Vault
+- You have valid credentials for Vault and are logged in

+### Steps

-1. For the first time, change to the `azure/create` directory.
+1. If you are running this for the first time, change to the `azure/create` directory.
-2. Run the `terraform plan` / `terraform apply`.
+2. Run the `terraform init` / `terraform plan` / `terraform apply`.
-3. Then make sure an Enterprise Administrator grants the consent for the API permissions.
+3. Then make sure an Enterprise Administrator grants the [consent](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent?pivots=portal#grant-admin-consent-in-app-registrations) for the API permissions.
 4. Then change to the `azure/execute` directory.
-5. Run the `terraform plan` / `terraform apply`.
+5. Run the `terraform init` / `terraform plan` / `terraform apply`.
 6. Enable the Azure secrets engine in Vault.

    ```shell